 Market for Units.
 After the initial offering period, the sponsor may maintain a market for units of a trust offered hereby and continuously offer to purchase said units at prices, determined by the evaluator, based on the value of the underlying securities.
 Unitholders who wish to dispose of their units should inquire of their broker as to current market prices in order to determine whether there is in existence any price in excess of the redemption price and, if so, the amount thereof.
 Unitholders who sell or redeem units prior to such time as the entire deferred sales fee on such units has been collected will be assessed the amount of the remaining deferred sales fee at the time of such sale or redemption.
 The offering price of any units resold by the sponsor will be in accord with that described in the currently effective prospectus describing such units.
 Any profit or loss resulting from the resale of such units will belong to the sponsor.
-If the supply of units exceeds demand, or for other business reasons.
+If the sponsor decides to maintain a secondary market, it may suspend or discontinue purchases of units of the trust if the supply of units exceeds demand, or for other business reasons.